Current vortices in hexagonal graphene quantum dots

 \subsection{The Non-Equilibrium Green's Function Method}

-In order to obtain the transport properties of the nanoflakes, we resort to the Non-Equilibrium Green's Function (NEGF) method which, coupled to the tight-binding formalism, is well known as an excellent tool to study current flow and transport phenomena in nanostructures \cite{stegmann2016current,stegmann2018current,stegmann2020current,datta2000nanoscale,schomerus2007effective,dubois2009electronic}.
+In order to obtain the transport properties of the nanoflakes, we resort to the Non-Equilibrium Green's Function (NEGF) method which, coupled to the tight-binding formalism, is well known as an excellent tool to study current flow and transport phenomena in nanostructures\cite{stegmann2016current,stegmann2018current,stegmann2020current,datta2000nanoscale,schomerus2007effective,dubois2009electronic}.
 To use the NEGF method we need to attach to the nanostructure two or more leads, which are metallic contacts acting as reservoirs.
 These contacts are modeled using a square lattice (see Fig. \ref{dotsleads}) and the reservoirs are kept at different chemical potentials, keeping the whole system out of equilibrium.
 Each reservoir is characterized by its own Fermi distribution.
 We can use NEGF to calculate electronic properties such as, the local current $I_{ij}$ between neighboring lattice sites $i$ and $j$, the transmission, and the local density of states (LDOS).

-Since the NEGF method is widely discussed in \cite{datta1997electronic,datta2005quantum}, we summarize here only the essential concepts.
+Since the NEGF method is widely discussed in\cite{datta1997electronic,datta2005quantum}, we summarize here only the essential concepts.
 We start by writing down the Green's function of the system, given by

 where E is the single-particle energy of the injected electrons and S, H and $\Sigma_{i}$ are the overlap, hopping and the so called self-energies, respectively.
-The self-energy accounts for the contacts attached to the nanoflakes, which are modeled by a semi-infinite square lattice as described in \cite{lewenkopf2013recursive,stegmann2014quantum}.
+The self-energies account for the contacts attached to the nanoflakes, which are modeled by a semi-infinite square lattice as described in \cite{lewenkopf2013recursive,stegmann2014quantum}.
+Besides the real contacts associated to the reservoirs, it is also possible to attach virtual contacts to the remaining edge atoms.
+These contacts can be placed in order to suppress boundary effects by means of an imaginary self-energy.
+Here, these virtual contacts are modeled using the wide-band approximation, which can be expressed as $\Sigma^{edge} = -i\nu\sum_{n} \ket{n}\bra{n}$, where $\nu>0$ is a parameter \cite{stegmann2016current,stegmann2013magnetotransport}.
+Later on, in Subsection \ref{edge effects}, we shall show the role played by these virtual contacts on the transmission.
 In Fig. \ref{dotsleads} we show the hexagonal GQD of interest with source (red) and drain (blue) contacts, with a few sites of the respective square lattices.
 The injection is modeled by an inscattering function of the form